toperri/camerawork/README.md

 # camerawork

 Simulate FNF's camera movements within CSS/JS.
+The file is really lightweight and can be customized to implement more beat-like zooming.

 # License